Manifest Artist Residency Award 2020/21

 How many works should I submit?

-Images and Info: In an effort to conserve resources Manifest accepts only digital images and documents for consideration.
+Images and Info: Manifest accepts only digital images and documents for consideration.
 See specifications below.
-The gallery will retain the submitted images of the successful applicants and reserves the right to use the images in publications and gallery publicity.
+The gallery will retain the submitted images of the successful applicants and reserves the right to use the images in publications and organization/program publicity.
 Mailed proposal materials will not be returned.
 Please do not send links to Google Drive documents.
 Web links should only be used for files too large for email (such as video files).
 Jpegs should be sent as email attachments only.

 Digital Format: Digital images and PDF resume should be emailed.
-Video works may be submitted on CD or DVD or by e-mail
+Video works should be submitted by way of a link to online viewable content included in the notes section of that work's information on the application form.

 To send via email: (send to: firstname.lastname@example.org).
 The email should include the artist's full name

-as subject along with 'MAR application' The images must meet the following specifications:
+as subject along with 'MAR or SIR application' The images must meet the following specifications:

 File names (for images AND other documents) = artist's last name (underscore) first name, followed by the image number as noted on the application form